pradeep3sep/interviewquestion/README nextjs.md

 - Used to **override the normal navigation flow** by intercepting requests.
 - Helps when **embedding a different page inside another page** (e.g., opening a modal instead of full navigation).
 - For example, when clicking on a photo in a feed, you can display the photo in a modal, overlaying the feed.
 In this case, Next.js intercepts the /photo/123 route, masks the URL, and overlays it over /feed.
+- incept don't count @analytics as path, to count no of dots

 ![BOM](/images/intercepting1.avif)